 Avon’s combination of sunscreen and insect repellent spray is very convenient for adults and children.
 It saves space when you’re packing for a day at the park or the beach.

 The lotion is water-resistant and non-greasy.
 It leaves the skin soft and lightly fragranced.

-The only downside is that it contains chemical UV filters.
+The only downside of these bug sprays is that it contains chemical UV filters.
 It’s not a mineral sunscreen.
-Consequently, I don’t feel confident recommending it for babies.
+Consequently, I don’t feel confident recommending it to babies.

 If you’d prefer to avoid chemicals altogether, get a mosquito net.

 Of course, once your child starts to crawl and walk, they probably won’t want to stay put, and you’ll need a different solution.

 In the meantime, I wish that all newborns and infants had access to a product like this.

 The net measures 46 x 53 inches.
 That size allows it to fit over pretty much every stroller or car seat.
 Then, use the elastic drawstring to close it tightly.